 TABOR requires local governments to establish Emergency Reserves.
 These reserves must be at least 3% of fiscal year spending.
-Since the District transfers nearly all of its TABOR eligible revenue to the CAB, the Emergency Reserve related to this revenue is accounted for in the CAB.
+Since all net revenue is transfer to the CAB, the Emergency Reserve for 2022, as defined under TABOR, is reflected in the CAB.